johnryzon123/RyByteInterpreter/README.md

 Ry is built to be efficient.
 With an optimized custom c++ core that uses custom bytecode without external tools like flex, bison, antlr or llvm
-Ry also has a builtin keyword for looping through ranges ``foreach``: takes about 1 second in my laptop to run try to see it by running:
+Ry also has a builtin keyword for looping through ranges ``foreach``: takes about 1 second in my laptop.
+Test it yourself:
    ```bash
    $ ry run examples/speed_test.ry
    ```